 Through the athletic program, wards could learn teamwork, good sportsmanship, and honesty, which was thought to contribute to their development as useful citizens.

-When the Nelles School was founded in 1891, agriculture was an integral component, both for instruction of the wards and to provide the majority of food supplies for the institution.
+When the Whittier State School was founded in the late 1800s, agriculture was an integral component, both for instruction of the wards and to provide the majority of food supplies for the institution.
 It's estimated that at one point the land included about 55 acres of citrus fruit, 20 acres of walnuts, 30 acres of vegetable garden and a deciduous orchard of about 350 trees and occupying about 25 acres.

 The successful conveyance of water into the community in 1890 along with the arrival of the Southern Pacific Railroads, provided the infrastructure necessary for Whittier to thrive into the 20th Century.